Victor Dethan

-Victor Jonson Benjamin Dethan (born 11 July 2004) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 1 club PSM Makassar.
+Victor Jonson Benjamin Dethan (born 11 July 2004) is an Indonesian professional footballer who plays as a right winger or attacking midfielder for Liga 1 club PSM Makassar and the Indonesia national team.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2022 season.
 Dethan made his league debut on 23 July 2022 in a match against Bali United at the Gelora B.J.
 Habibie Stadium, Parepare.

 On 9 February 2023, he came on as a substitute for Rizky Eka Pratama in the 64th minute and gave his first assist in a winning goal by Wiljan Pluim in PSM's 4–1 win over PS Barito Putera.

+International career

+On 25 November 2024, Dethan received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
+He made his debut against Myanmar, coming on as a substitute in a 1–0 victory.

 Personal life

 Dethan was born in Kupang, East Nusa Tenggara, he has Canadian descent from his mother who also was born in Canada, while his father is from Kupang.